22 August 2023

 Helena Ha-Young Sul

-Helena has over 30 years of experience as a solo pianist and chamber musician and has performed in Sweden, Denmark (1998-99 a concert with Beethoven sonatas and a concert work by Chopin in the Tivoli Concert Hall) other concerts have been given in Israel, Germany, France, Switzerland, United States, China and South Korea.
-Most recently, there have been successful solo concerts in Montenegro and Budapest.
+Helena has over 30 years of experience as a solo pianist and chamber musician, she has performed in Sweden, Denmark, other concerts have been given in Israel, Germany, France, Switzerland, USA, China and South Korea.
+Most recently there have been successful solo concerts in Montenegro and Budapest.

 As a sought-after coach and educator, she also travels to various summer courses and universities to teach masterclasses.
-She works as a teacher in Gothenburg and arranges Music Mind Games, a pedagogical way to learn music theory.
+She works as a teacher in Gothenburg.
 Other major interests are interior design and art.

-Since 2010, she is the founder and artistic director of the Gothenburg Piano Festival in Sweden. www.goteborgspianofestival.com
+Since 2010, she is the founder and artistic director of the Gothenburg Piano Festival/ international piano competition which supports young pianists.

 PROFESSOR CHRISTOPHER ELTON